Notes to the accounts based on accounting

 Abandonment and decommissioning expenses

-Current liabilities are valued at their face value.
+Current liabilities are recognised at face value.

 Probable and quantifiable losses are expensed.
 Contingent assets are not included unless the asset is reasonably certain to be settled.